St. Paul Settles Stroke Case for $295k

 The City of St. Paul has agreed to settle a lawsuit brought by a man who suffered a stroke in 2022, but was not transported to the hospital because the hospitals were reportedly full.
 The man, Ahmed Ali, was in his 80s and suffered permanent injuries as a result of him not being transported immediately.

 According to the Pioneer Press, Ali, now 86, claimed that firefighters misdiagnosed his condition and disregarded obvious signs he was suffering a stroke.
-Also at issue was a phone call from a family member who is also an area physician who was reportedly “unequivocal and adamant” that firefighters needed to transport Ali because he was suffering a stroke.
-His son transported him to the hospital the following day.
+Also at issue was a phone call from a family member who is an area physician who was reportedly “unequivocal and adamant” that firefighters needed to transport Ali because he was suffering a stroke.
+His son transported him to the hospital the following day but the harm was already done.

 The suit filed in Ramsey County District Court alleged malpractice, but went further to claim that Ali was mistreated because of his race and ethnicity.
 He is a non-English speaking Somali immigrant.